Search Shortcut cmd + k | ctrl + k

 San Francisco 46 50 0.25 1994-11-27

-One should be wary of statements of the form
+One should be cautious when issuing statements of the following form:

 Warning Without a qualification, DELETE will remove all rows from the given table, leaving it empty.
 The system will not request confirmation before doing this.